-1. Downloadable resources
+Downloadable resources

-After the 'lifestyle gains', downloadable resources were the highest-ranked aspect of digital training.
-There are three things that make them so popular: they provide an easy way of accessing the learning; they allow the learner to take away summaries of the learning and keep them for reference, which is great for learners who struggle to memorise things, and they are a great way of providing additional information or context that may not be included in the course.
+Downloadable resources are always popular, and for good reason.
+They provide an easy way of accessing the learning; they allow the learner to take away summaries of the learning and keep them for reference, and they are a great way of providing additional information or context to the course.

 They are useful as reminders of the key learning points, or as job aids, such as checklists.
-But when writing them, it is important not to regurgitate the course, instead make sure they are written and designed so they are easy to digest and clearly summarise the key points.
+But when writing them, it is important not to regurgitate the course; instead make sure they are written and designed so they are easy to digest and clearly summarise the key points.